MarcVillain/YoutubeWordCatcher/README.md

 YoutubeWordCatcher
 ===

-Little script that extracts every clip where a Youtuber says a specific word and builds a big video out of it.
+Extract every clip of a Youtube channel's videos where a specific word is pronounced and build a big video out of it.

 # Install